Virtual Consultations504-447-6000

 What Is Spousal Impoverishment?

 When a couple is married, and one spouse applies to receive Medicaid long-term care benefits, there are rules that address "spousal impoverishment."
-These rules are meant to ensure that the spouse who did not apply for benefits will have sufficient income and financial resources that may be used to meet their ongoing needs.
-Medicaid is meant to provide benefits for those who have limited income and financial resources.
+These rules are meant to ensure that the spouse who did not apply for benefits will have enough income and financial resources to meet their ongoing needs.
+Medicaid is meant to provide benefits for people who have limited income and financial resources.
 Spousal impoverishment rules can ensure that when one spouse lives in a nursing home or assisted living facility, this will not result in the other spouse struggling to meet their financial needs.
-The healthier spouse still living at home (or in the "community") is referred to in Medicaid vernacular as the "Community Spouse."
-Some time ago, Congress determined that it was good policy to develop rules that resulted in avoiding impoverishment of the Community Spouse.
-One such protection involved allowing an increased amount that is protected by law as a non-countable resource when determining Medicaid eligibility for the spouse who needs long-term care.
-The additional protected amount is called the "Community Resource Allowance" (CSRA).
-The CSRA is the total amount of countable resources also protected in addition to the Individual Countable Resource Allowance.

 To be eligible for Medicaid, certain limits apply to the assets a person can own.
 In cases where Medicaid applicants are married, the couple's assets will be considered to be jointly owned by both spouses.
 Whether an asset is titled in the name of either or both spouses, it may be considered when determining the eligibility of the spouse applying for benefits.
-In general, a $2,000 asset limit will apply for a single person in benefits cases filed in 2023.
+In general, a $2,000 asset limit will apply for a single person in benefits cases filed in 2026.
 However, Medicaid allows for a larger portion of the assets owed by a couple to be protected as the CSRA.
-In Louisiana in 2023, the CSRA for the Community Spouse is $148,620.
+In Louisiana in 2026, the CSRA for the Community Spouse is $162,660.

 Contact Our Orleans Parish Medicaid Planning Lawyer for Spousal Impoverishment